MicrosoftDocs/azure-docs/articles/healthcare-apis/iot/how-to-use-iotjsonpathcontent-templates.md

 ## IotJsonPathContent template basics

-IotJsonPathContent templates are similar to the JsonPathContent templates except the `DeviceIdExpression` and `TimestampExpression` aren't required.
+IotJsonPathContent templates are similar to the JsonPathContent templates except the DeviceIdExpression and TimestampExpression aren't required.

-The assumption, when using IotJsonPathContent templates, is the device messages being evaluated were sent using the [Azure IoT Hub Device SDKs](../../iot-hub/iot-hub-devguide-sdks.md#azure-iot-hub-device-sdks) or  [Export Data (legacy)](../../iot-central/core/howto-export-data-legacy.md) feature of [Azure IoT Central](../../iot-central/core/overview-iot-central.md).
+It is recommended that IotJsonPathContent templates are used when the device messages being evaluated were sent using the [Azure IoT Hub Device SDKs](../../iot-hub/iot-hub-devguide-sdks.md#azure-iot-hub-device-sdks) or [Export Data (legacy)](../../iot-central/core/howto-export-data-legacy.md) feature of [Azure IoT Central](../../iot-central/core/overview-iot-central.md).

 When you're using these SDKs, the device identity and the timestamp of the message are known.